Annihilators of Koszul Homologies and Almost Complete Intersections: The results

 Since $\et(\mathbf{x},R)=2$, we get $\ell\big(\Ht_2(\mathbf{x},R)\big)=1$.
 In particular $\Ht_2(\mathbf{x},R)\simeq R/\mam$; so that $\mam\Ht_2(\mathbf{x},R)=0$ as desired.

 {\bf Case 2.} If $\mathbf{x}$ is not a part of minimal generating set of $\mathfrak{m}$.
-In this case one may use Remark \ref{PromoteToMinimialBasis} to find a ring $R'$ which is module finite and free almost complete intersection extension of $R$ bearing a s.o.p. $\mathbf{x}'$ which is a part of a minimal basis of its maximal ideal and properly contains $\mathbf{x}$.
-In this case $\text{embdim}(R)-\dime(R)\le \text{embdim}(R')-\dime(R')$.
-The latter is at most $2$ according to Proposition \ref{lem edim-dim=2}.
+In this case one may use Remark \ref{PromoteToMinimialBasis} to find a ring $R'$ which is module finite and free almost complete intersection extension of $R$ bearing a s.o.p. $\mathbf{x}'$ which is a part of a minimal basis of its maximal ideal, and $\mathbf{x}'R'$ properly contains the ideal $\mathbf{x}R'$.
+In this case $\text{embdim}(R)-\dime(R)\le \text{embdim}(R')-\dime(R')$ (This inequality holds for any flat local homomorphism, see \cite[Theorem 3.4]{MaLech}).
+The latter is at most $2$ according to Lemma \ref{lem edim-dim=2}, because $\mathbf{x'}$ also contains the square of the unique maximal ideal of $R'$ by Remark \ref{RootOfParameterElement}(iii).
 Since by assumption $\mathbf{x}$ is not a part of minimal generating set of $\mathfrak{m}$ we must have $\text{embdim}(R)-\dime(R)=1$.
-However, by assumption, $R$ is an almost complete intersection which is a quotient of a regular local ring $A$ by an ideal $\mathbf{a}$.
-Therefore $\text{embdim}(R)-\dime(R)=1$ shows that $\mathbf{a}$ is a two generated ideal of height $1$, which is resolved by a Hilbert-Burch matrix.
-So that $\dep(R)=\dime(R)-1$ and thus the result follows from Proposition \ref{KoszulIsHard }. \end{proof} \end{thm}
+Namely, without loss of generality we can assume that,